nexus-rpc/api/SPEC.md

 #### Request Headers

-The operation token received as a response to the Start Operation method.
-Must be delivered either via the `token` query param or the `Nexus-Operation-Token` header field.
+The operation token received as a response to the Start Operation method must be delivered either via the `Nexus-Operation-Token` header field or the `token` query param.

 #### Query Parameters